Enacted — Signed by the President — Apr 3, 2014

 This bill was enacted after being signed by the President on April 3, 2014.

 Last Updated: Mar 11, 2014

 To eliminate taxpayer financing of political party conventions and reprogram savings to provide for a 10-year pediatric research initiative through the Common Fund administered by the National Institutes of Health, and for other purposes.

-The “H.R.” in “H.R.
-2019” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+2019”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 Civic Impulse.
 (2015).
 H.R.
 2019 — 113th Congress: Gabriella Miller Kids First Research Act.
 Retrieved from https://www.govtrack.us/congress/bills/113/hr2019

 “H.R.
 2019 — 113th Congress: Gabriella Miller Kids First Research Act.” www.GovTrack.us.
 2013.
 November 27, 2015 <https://www.govtrack.us/congress/bills/113/hr2019>